How it Works

 SisterStay is based on mutual trust.
 We ask everyone staying as a Guest to respect their Host and her home as they would their own.

-At present it is totally free to join the SisterStay community, but once we have a sustainable number of Hosts and Guests, we will likely introduce a modest joining fee.
+At present it is totally free to join the SisterStay community, but once we have a sustainable number of Hosts and Guests, we will introduce a joining fee.

 Frequently Asked Questions